dntoll/1DT902-introducerande-projekt/assignments/1 Getting Started.md

 ```

 ## Examination
+When you have completed this assignment you are expected to know:
+ * How to setup a pycom-development environment with Atom and the pymakr plugin.
+ * How to

 This task is examined using self-examination.
 You have completed the assignment your output is similar to the goal images above.
 Make sure all students in your group understands every step.